Superfiring

-Superfiring armament is a naval military building technique in which two (or more) turrets are located in a line, one behind the other, with the second turret located above ("super") the one in front so that the second turret can fire over the first.
-This configuration meant that both forward or aft turrets could fire at any target within their sector, even when the target was in the same vertical plane as the turrets.
+Superfiring armament is a naval design technique in which two or more turrets are located one behind the other, with the rear turret located above ("super") the one in front so that it can fire over the first.
+This configuration meant that both forward and aft turrets could fire at any target within their sector, even when the target was directly ahead of the turrets.

 History

-The history of large surface warships follow generic labels as battleships, and a further distinction between pre-dreadnoughts and dreadnoughts.
+Historically, large surface warships were known by the generic label of battleships, with a further distinction between pre-dreadnoughts and dreadnoughts.
 The era of technical evolution occurred roughly from 1900 to 1945.
 Part of the technical evolution was driven by the need to compress as much large-gun firepower into the smallest space possible.
 In early designs, the large-caliber turrets were all located on the same plane firing to one side or the other.
 In firing ahead or to the rear, usually only the forward-most or rearmost turret could fire, especially at low angles.

 An early concern was that the pressure and shock from the higher turret would damage the lower one when firing over the top.
 In 1908, United States Navy tests using the monitor USS Florida (BM-9) as the testbed proved that superfiring was safe.
 The result was the design for the first South Carolina-class battleship (commissioned in 1910).